mtingers/piping/README.md

 * if, while, for, etc do not exist.
 * Expressions, bit shifting, unary, etc do not exist.

-One might ask, "Why not just use a shell script"?
+One might ask, "Why not just write a python or shell script"?
 Well, you probably should.

 # TODO